IQSS/dataverse/doc/sphinx-guides/source/installation/oidc.rst

 - Using your custom identity management solution might be a workaround when you seek for LDAP support, but don't want to go for services like Microsoft Azure AD et al.
 - You want to enable users to login in multiple different ways but appear as one account to the Dataverse installation.
-This is currently not possible within the Dataverse software itself, but hosting an IDM and attaching the Dataverse installation solves it.
+This is currently not possible within the Dataverse Software itself, but hosting an IDM and attaching the Dataverse installation solves it.
 - You want to use the `eduGain Federation <https://edugain.org>`_ or other well known SAML federations, but don't want to deploy Shibboleth as your service provider.
 Using an IDM solution in front easily allows you to use them without hassle.